Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 In Swift language, collection literals are expressed via [ExpressibleByArrayLiteral](https://developer.apple.com/documentation/swift/expressiblebyarrayliteral) and [ExpressibleByDictionaryLiteral](https://developer.apple.com/documentation/swift/expressiblebydictionaryliteral) protocols.
 The target type should conform to these protocols.
-The `operator fun of` function that we define in this KEEP is almost\* compatible with Swift's `ExpressibleByArrayLiteral` protocol.
+The `operator fun of` function that we define in this KEEP is conceptually close to Swift's `ExpressibleByArrayLiteral` protocol.

-That's why we can expose the majority of `operator fun of` functions as `ExpressibleByArrayLiteral`.
+> [!NOTE]

-The only part which is incompatible is the possibility to express `NonEmptyList` via Kotlin's collection literals.
+> Exporting Kotlin `operator fun of` declarations as Swift `ExpressibleByArrayLiteral` conformances is not supported yet.
-Luckily, such declarations are easily detectable in Kotlin.
+> If Swift export grows support for this interaction, eligible `of` declarations could be considered for such export.
-When detected, we should restrain from exposing such types as `ExpressibleByArrayLiteral`.
+> Non-empty collection literals are an important mismatch because Swift array literals can be empty, so such declarations would need explicit rules.

 ## Tuples